L to ML 6’6″ to 7′ graphite rods with fast action tip, reels to match rod for weight and balance, 6 to 8 lb. test line max.

 Pre-Order Bait from Wildewood Store

-Border restrictions limit the live bait you can carry across the border.
-Only worms in buss bedding, no dirt, is allowed.
+Border restrictions do not allow any live or biological bait across the border into Canada.
+This includes frozen and salted minnows.
 However, you have two other options for purchasing bait:

-1. Purchase live bait before coming into camp from a licensed Canadian dealer, or
+1. Purchase live bait before coming into camp from a licensed Canadian dealer within Fisheries Zone 4, or

 2. Place your bait order with us, in advance of your arrival, so we can have the bait you want to purchase on-hand at the resort.
 Bait is sold at current market value.
 Available bait includes sucker minnows, earthworms, leeches, and ciscos.
 Call or email your bait order one week prior to your arrival in camp.